Stripping & Re-Sealing Honed Black Granite

 Either way the effect would be the same.
 For sure if your honed Absolute Black granite is actually black, then a color enhancing granite sealer has been applied and the gray you are seeing in the bleach spot is the more natural color of the raw stone.

-With all those granite sealers on there, I'd recommend stripping it too.
+I'd recommend stripping too with all those granite sealers on the countertop.
 I'd prefer you use a solvent rather than bleach, but I completely understand the rationale of the Stonetech rep and it may turn out that you use bleach...

 I suggest you test strip an area right next to the bleach spot using acetone or you may have to use methylene chloride, which is a more potent solvent.

-All About Sealing Manual if you'd like more complete info.
+All About Sealing e-Book if you'd like more complete info.

-So, do a test, judge the results and determine how you should proceed... bleach or solvent.
+So, test a spot with solvent, judge the results and determine how you should proceed... bleach or solvent.

 Definitely provide maximum ventilation and take care when working with either.
 I'd say the bleach presents more immediate danger though, especially if you aren't diluting it much.
 You could get chlorine poisoning pretty quick.